alanmackenzie/guide-to-enterprise-drupal/README.md

 * Use $account.

+### Not cleaning up after module uninstalltion.

+* junk left in the variable table.

 ### Hardcoding values.

 Using hardcoded values make code harder to read and refactor.
 Be kind to your reviewer and use the [constants](https://api.drupal.org/api/drupal/constants/7) that Drupal supplies.